 Ontario expanding free tuition program to paramedic and lab tech students

-Ontario is expanding a grant that sees the province pay for tuition for students who enroll in some health-care programs.
+The province is expanding a grant that sees the province pay for tuition for students who enrol in some health-care programs.

 The province launched the initiative last year for nursing programs.